 And while it is true…

-Many dogs they do seem inherently graceful… and their run does somewhat resemble a trot… which is just another reason why we here at IndulgeYourPet love these little guys!
+Unlike many other “types” of dogs, these little guys seem inherently graceful… and their run does somewhat resemble a trot… which is another reason we here at IndulgeYourPet love these little guys!

 What will he look like?

-Well, if you’ve never actually seen a Chinese Crested, you’re in for a treat!
-But you should know, there are actually two different “types” of Chinese Crested.
+If you’ve never seen a Chinese Crested, you’re in for a treat!
+But you should know two different “types” of Chinese Crested.